mcarvin8/ava-sf-devops/README.md

 #### Destructive Packages - Web Pipeline

 The destroy jobs which run on web pipelines uses the similar package list format, excluding the Package tags.
 Provide the metadata to destroy in this format over multiple lines.
+The pipeline will convert the list format to a "destructiveChanges.xml" before deployment.

 ```
 MetadataType: Member1, Member2, Member3